David Cameron: Standing in opinion polls

 An ICM poll in September 2007 saw Cameron rated the least popular of the three main party leaders.
-A YouGov poll on party leaders conducted on 9–10 June 2011 found 44% of the electorate thought he was doing well and 50% thought he was doing badly, whilst 38% thought he would be the best PM and 35% did not know.
+A YouGov poll on party leaders conducted on 9–10 June 2011 found 44% of the electorate thought he was doing well and 50% thought he was doing badly, while 38% thought he would be the best PM and 35% did not know.
 In the run up to the 2015 election, Cameron achieved his first net positive approval rating in four years, with a YouGov poll finding 47% of voters thought he was doing well as prime minister compared with 46% who thought he was doing badly.

 In September 2015, an Opinium poll had similar results to the one shortly before the election, with voters split with 42% who approved of him and 41% who did not.
 Cameron had significantly better net approval ratings in polls conducting in December and January (getting −6 in both) than Labour leader Jeremy Corbyn (who got −38 and −39).
 However, following the Panama Papers leak in April 2016, his personal approval ratings fell below Corbyn's.

 Evaluations of premiership

 In the months immediately following his resignation from the post of prime minister, a number of commentators gave negative evaluations of Cameron's premiership.
-The University of Leeds' 2016 survey of post-War prime ministers, which collected the views of 82 academics specialising in the history and politics of post-war Britain, ranked Cameron as the third-worst prime minister since 1945, ranking above only Alec Douglas-Home and Anthony Eden.
+The University of Leeds' 2016 survey of post-war prime ministers, which collected the views of 82 academics specialising in the history and politics of post-war Britain, ranked Cameron as the third-worst prime minister since 1945, ranking above only Alec Douglas-Home and Anthony Eden.
 90% of respondents cited his calling and losing of the Brexit referendum as his greatest failure.

-Post-premiership

-Positions

-In October 2016, Cameron became chairman of the National Citizen Service Patrons.
-In January 2017, he was appointed president of Alzheimer's Research UK to address misconceptions surrounding dementia and campaign for medical research funding to tackle the condition.

-All appointments post-premiership have to be approved by the UK government's Advisory Committee on Business Appointments.
-In addition to the two posts above they also approved the following positions: